Need help with your Discussion

 Health insurance coverage for Tony Richardson ( 3,000)

-Retirement plan contribution for owner (10% of “reasonable salary”) ( 6,500)
+Retirement plan contribution for the owner (10% of “reasonable salary”) ( 6,500)

 Required:

-• Assuming that Richardson Company is operated as a partnership (assuming that Tony Richardson is essentially a 100% partner, with a minimal interest held by Ellen), determine the Richardson’s final federal income tax liability (including any self-employment tax).
+• Assuming that Richardson Company is operated as a partnership (assuming that Tony Richardson is essentially a 100% partner, with a minimal interest held by Ellen), determine Richardson’s final federal income tax liability (including any self-employment tax).
 For these purposes, allocate 100% of all partnership items to Tony Richardson.
 (The same pension contribution assumption mentioned in “a” also applies here.)

-• Assuming that Richardson Company is operated as an S corporation (with Tony Richardson [DD] as essentially a 100% shareholder), determine the Richardson’s final federal income tax liability and any FICA taxes paid on Tony’s compensation by Tony and by Richardson Company Once again, allocate 100% of all S corporation items to Tony Richardson.
+• Assuming that Richardson Company is operated as an S corporation (with Tony Richardson [DD] as essentially a 100% shareholder), determine Richardson’s final federal income tax liability and any FICA taxes paid on Tony’s compensation by Tony and by Richardson Company Once again, allocate 100% of all S corporation items to Tony Richardson.

 Answer Summary